shpml/fundamentals/05_chapter/08_assesment.md

 ##### Below are the steps for completing this assignment:

-1) Open up your index.html and style.css page.
+1) Open up your `index.html` and `style.css` pages.
 By this point, they should be linked together!

-2) First, set your board as an inline block element, and define the width and height of your board.
+2) First, set your board as an inline-block element, and define the width and height of your board.
 Go ahead and set both width and height to 50% in your CSS file.

-3) Add a float of left and a margin of 8% to the divs that have a class of "card."
+3) Add a float of left and a margin of 8% to the `div`s that have a class of "card."

 4) Now, go ahead and create a nav bar with two links, "Instructions" and "Game."
 Add in your anchor and nav elements at the very beginning of your body tags.